SidecarTridge USB-C PD Multi-Rail board

 It is important to note that this board is not a standalone power supply and requires an external USB-C PD charger to function.

-- Multiport chargers must deliver the full 60 W on the chosen port
+• Multiport chargers must deliver the full wattage on the chosen port

 List of charger models tested

 Warning: Power adapters must be PD 3.0 compliant.
-Some chargers with PD 3.1 may not work properly -specifically with support for Extended Power Range (EPR), although they announce backwards compatibility with PD 3.0.
+Some chargers with PD 3.1 may not work properly—specifically those advertising Extended Power Range (EPR)—even if they claim backwards compatibility with PD 3.0.

 List of SidecarTridge products using the USB-C PD Multi-Rail board